ehmoussi/code_aster/doc/devguide/documentation.rst

 :ref:`devguide-datastructures` are automatically generated.
-These pages group objects from :py:mod:`code_aster.Objects` by subclasses of :py:class:`~code_aster.Objects.DataStructure`, of :py:class:`~code_aster.Objects.GeneralMaterialBehaviour` and objects of other types.
+These pages group objects from :py:mod:`code_aster.Objects` by subclasses of :py:class:`~code_aster.Objects.DataStructure`, of :py:class:`~code_aster.Objects.GenericMaterialProperty` and objects of other types.

 The source tree contains a script that can generate these pages: